damca/dotfiles/README.md

 ```bash
 nvim +PlugInstall
 ```
+Or once in neovim run :PlugInstall

 ## Fonts

 I am currently using [Operator Mono](http://www.typography.com/fonts/operator/styles/operatormonoscreensmart) as my default font, which does not include Powerline support.
 In addition to this, I do have [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) installed and configured to be used for non-ascii characters.

+From the nerd-fonts page, you can download the Droid Powerline font with: `cd ~/Library/Fonts && curl -fLo "Droid Sans Mono for Powerline Nerd Font Complete.otf" https://raw.githubusercontent.com/ryanoasis/nerd-fonts/master/patched-fonts/DroidSansMono/complete/Droid%20Sans%20Mono%20for%20Powerline%20Nerd%20Font%20Complete.otf`, install it by double clicking.

 If you would prefer not to do this, then simply remove the `Plug 'ryanoasis/vim-devicons'` plugin from vim/nvim.
 Then, I configure the fonts in this way in iTerm2:

 ![](http://nicknisi.com/share/iterm-fonts-config.png)